 - Dimensions: 3″ Long x 6″ Wide x 9″ Tall

 - Weight: 1.5 lbs

-The Mul-T-Lock Padlock aka “Hockey Puck” is an upgrade over the Blaylock.
+The Mul-T-Lock Padlock aka “Hockey Puck” is the best puck lock available and an upgrade over the Blaylock.
 It provides the ultimate pick and drill resistance and is nearly impossible for a thieve to break with brute force alone.
 The new generation puck offers a higher-security unique Interactive Keyway.